We bundled up the six kids one Christmas evening and took them to see a much anticipated live nativity event.

-When we arrived the lines were longer than we anticipated.
+When we arrived the lines were longer than anticipated.
 Muuuuuch longer.
-Just to get to the hay ride to drive up to the nativity was an hour wait.
+Just to get to the hayride to drive up to the nativity was a one hour wait.

-We finally hitched a hay ride and arrived at the nativity just as the sun was going down.
+We finally hitched a hayride after more than an hour and arrived at the start of the line for the nativity just as the sun was going down.

-I could tell we would be in for a long night as I saw the line leading to the top of the hill where the barns were.
-Our kids waited patiently as we walked past the camels, the Roman soldiers, and the cows that were feeding on grass in a pen.
+I could tell we would be in for a long night as I saw the enormous line winding to the top of the hill where the barns were.
+Our kids were enjoying themselves as we walked past the camels, Roman soldiers, and cows that were feeding on grass in a pen.

-Was the frigid temperatures and incessant complaining going to be worth it?
+Were the frigid temperatures and incessant complaining (not that I could blame them) worth it?